Artis (zoo): History

-The zoo was founded in 1838 by Gerard Westerman, J.W.H.
+The zoo was founded in 1838 by three zoology enthusiasts, Gerard Westerman, J.W.H.
 Werlemann and J.J.
 Wijsmuller (also known as the three Ws).
 It was initially open only to members.
 Starting in 1851 it was opened to the public during the month of September.
 In 1920 it was opened year-round to the public, but September remains discount month.

-The core of the current zoo property, then the "Middenhof" estate, was purchased by the board of the zoological society "Natura Artis Magistra" late in 1838 in the Plantage, which was then a rural area on the outskirts of Amsterdam.
+The core of the current zoo property, then the "Middenhof" estate, was purchased by the board of the zoological society "Natura Artis Magistra" late in 1838 in the Plantage, which was then a thinly populated area on the outskirts of Amsterdam.
 From the start it exhibited both live and mounted specimens.

-The zoo is commonly referred to as Artis, because the zoo has three gates with the words 'Natura', 'Artis', and 'Magistra' written above each of them, respectively.
+The zoo is commonly referred to as Artis, because the zoo has three gates with the words 'Natura', 'Artis', and 'Magistra' written above each of them, respectively, which combined formed its actual name.
 More often than not, only the middle gate was open, so that people who walked through it, seeing that 'Artis' was written above it, believed that the zoo was just called Artis.
 Thanks to this, soon few people knew it by its full name: Natura Artis Magistra.

-The last quagga in captivity died at Artis on 12 August 1883.
-At the time, because all zebras were referred to as quagga, nobody realized that this was the last quagga alive until years later.
+The last quagga in captivity died at Artis on 12 August 1883, because all zebras were referred to as quagga, nobody realized this was the last quagga alive until years later.

+The extensive ethnographic collection that Artis displayed for a long time in its Ethnographic Museum was transferred in 1921 to the nearby Tropenmuseum.

+In recent years, Artis has taken steps to improve the living conditions of animals, while attention to its colonial past in educational communications has remained limited.

 Historic buildings

 Artis includes 27 historic buildings.
 The aquarium was built in 1882 on land leased from the city on condition that only a museum ever be built on it.
+The Heimans-diorama (1926) is located in the back of the aquarium.
 The library dates back to 1867 and the building the 'Ledenlokalen' on the right side of the main entrance dates back to the 19th century as well.

 The wolf house (formerly an inn), and the Masman Garden House which now houses scarlet ibis were both on the site before the zoo was established.